 Treatments and drugs

 No cure exists for Behcet's disease.
 If your signs and symptoms of Behcet's disease are mild, your doctor may offer medications to control temporary flares in pain and inflammation.
 You may not need to take medication between flares.
-But if your signs and symptoms are more severe, your doctor may advise systemic medications to control the signs and symptoms of Behcet's disease throughout your body, in addition to medications for the temporary flares.
+But if your signs and symptoms are more severe, your doctor may advise medications to control the signs and symptoms of Behcet's disease throughout your body, in addition to medications for the temporary flares.
 Several factors, including your age and sex, may influence the specific treatment your doctor recommends.

 Treatments for individual signs and symptoms of Behcet's disease